It’s normal to not know how to react when a guy pulls away.

 Leaving things not communicated and ‘solving’ them in a passive way will only lead the relationship to an end without properly ending.

-6 things to do when a man pulls away from you:
+Here are 7 steps to take when a man pulls away from you:

-– Find what part of his behavior is indicating that he’s pulling away.
+To communicate your concerns to him more clearly and confidently, try seeing which part of his behavior is indicative that he’s pulling away.

 Is he acting differently, is he being less affectionate, and is his behavior directly linked with you?

 - Try to listen to his explanation and try to express and articulate your thoughts and opinions as well-defined and clearly as possible.